-Travel to Peninsular India: Mt.
+Notes on the Geography of Peninsular India: Mt.
 Abu

 Mt.
-Abu is a detached fragment of the Aravalli Range and--no mere hill--forms a rough plateau perhaps 4 miles by 14, with a crest varying from between 3,500 and 5,500 feet.
+Abu is a detached fragment of the Aravalli Range and--no mere hill--forms a rough plateau perhaps 4 miles by 14, with a crest elevation varying from between 3,500 and 5,500 feet.
 The Jains built some of their best-known temples here, at Dilwara.
 A mile to the south, at 3,800 feet, the British created a hill station; in its cemetery lies Honoria Lawrence, Henry's wife.
-The British liked it so much that they made Mt.
+The British liked the place so much that they made Mt.
 Abu the headquarters of their Rajputana administration.
-The town remains popular, though like so many in South Asia, it's less charming than the area and aura around it.
+The town remains popular, though like so many in South Asia, it's less charming than the aura around it.

 Down at the foot of the mountain: a ridiculous number of filling stations are sprinkled along the national highway.
 A lot of money has been wasted, but it still says something about the enthusiasm with which Indians are greeting the promise of a new era for India's very tired infrastructure.